StrangePan/CSC468-PA3-Administration/README.md

       box-shadow: 0px 2px 6px 0px rgba(0,0,0,0.5);
     }

-### 5. No Header/Footer
+### 5. No Header or Footer Sections

 When displaying a page, please avoid adding any page headers or footers.
 Such site-wide navigation elements will be included by a standard site template and are thus redundant.

-### 6. Navigation
+### 6. Use Standard HTML Structure for Navigation

-If you need to include navigation between multiple pages in your secstion of the site, please structure the HTML of your navigation menu as follows:
+If you need to include navigation between multiple pages in your section of the site, please structure the HTML of your navigation menu as follows:

     <nav class="section-nav">